lhcb/starterkit-lessons/first-analysis-steps/TupleTools.md

 - DecayTreeTupleMuonCalib - for muon calibration tools.
 - DecayTreeTupleReco - for reconstruction-level information, such as TupleToolTrackInfo.
 - DecayTreeTupleTracking - for more detailed tools regarding tracking.
 - DecayTreeTupleTrigger - for accessing to the trigger information of the candidates.
+[Class Reference](http://lhcb-doxygen.web.cern.ch/lhcb-doxygen/analysis/latest/d3/dd1/class_tuple_tool_trigger.html)
 {% endcallout %}